New Xbox hits stores, launching holiday season console war - RFI

 The Xbox Series X launches just two days before Sony's next generation PlayStation 5, in a head-to-head likely to dominate the gaming sector this shopping season.

 The launches are well-placed to capitalise on a massive spike in demand for gaming.
-Rising numbers of people around the world are seeking distraction during a pandemic that has killed 1.25 million people and left at least 3 billion more in some form of lockdown since the virus appeared in late December.
+Rising numbers of people around the world are seeking distraction during a pandemic that has killed 1.25 million people and left at least three billion more in some form of lockdown since the virus first surfaced in late December.

 But while lockdowns and restrictions may have boosted sales, they have also forced companies to move their launch events online.